Fiji Public Holidays

 - People who work during a national public holiday are entitled to public holiday pay (double pay).

-- Public holidays are chosen to reflect the cultures of Fiji and religious holidays, focussing on Hindu, Muslim and Christian holidays.
+- Public holidays are chosen to reflect the cultures of Fiji and religious holidays, focusing on Hindu, Muslim and Christian holidays.

 - Expect many shops and services to be closed on a public holiday.
 However, most services within resorts will still be available.